Aargonian/NameSort/README.md

 After you have built the program, you can run it from the build directory or move it to a location of your choice.
 The program needs the file to sort passed to it.
-I have included a copy of the 'Sort Me.txt' test file within the 'sandbox' folder of the project, for testing purposes.
+I have included a copy of the 'Sort Me.txt' test file within the 'test' folder of the project, for testing purposes.
 To test the program on it, simply run the following commands from within the build directory:

-./NameSort "../sandbox/Sort Me.txt"
+./NameSort "../test/Sort Me.txt"

 # Windows Build